Anyone with Hemorrhoids, Varicose Veins, Easy Bruising or Bleeding Gums—and Even Those Who Think They’re in Great Health Should Read This.

-When we think of blood vessels we think of the big arteries and veins that we all know about but there are also billions of capillaries and tiny mirco vessels that are so pervasive—if we could see them—they basically make us look like a massive red cotton ball inside our entire body.
+When we think of blood vessels we probably think of the big arteries and veins that we all know about.
+But there are also billions of capillaries and tiny mirco vessels that are so pervasive that—if we could see them—they might look like a massive red cotton ball spread across the inside our entire body.

-Maybe now you’re getting a better idea of how there could be 60,000 miles of those wonderful, life-supporting things we call blood vessels inside of us.
-The roles our blood vessels play in keeping us alive and healthy seems never ending.
+Maybe now you’re getting a better idea of how there could be approximately 60,000 miles of those wonderful, life-supporting things we call blood vessels inside of us.
+The role that our blood vessels play in keeping us alive and healthy seems never ending.

 First, Let’s Take a Quick Look at the Amazing Benefits of Healthy Blood Vessels:

 - They are a key to preventing heart attacks and heart disease, the #1 killer in the world.

 - They allow proper nourishment and nutrient delivery to all the organs and glands and to all the 33 trillion cells in the body via proper nutrient ‘pass-thru’ in the blood vessel walls.

 - They assist in the proper and adequate distribution of oxygen throughout the entire body.